 Meeting the challenge of fluid-intensive procedures

 Today, surgical suction practices are taking steps to adapt to procedures with high fluid volume.
-While many ORs continue to rely on conventional ways to collect rising volumes of liquids – rigid canisters, reusable bottles, suction bags in serial connection or even direct drainage down the sanitary sewer on the floor – they are also exploring new ways to use these approaches to the benefit of medical staff and patients.
+While many ORs continue to rely on conventional ways to collect rising volumes of liquids – rigid canisters, reusable bottles or direct drainage down the sanitary sewer on the floor – they are also exploring new ways to collect and handle surgical fluids to the benefit of medical staff and patients.

-In the light of these recent developments, here are some common challenges faced by our customers in hospitals around the world:
+In the light of the recent developments, there are some common challenges faced by hospitals around the world:

 - Nurses spend a lot of time on surgical suction tasks before, during and after the operation.
-Tools working poorly cause frustration among nurses, because time is at a premium.
+Poorly working tools cause a lot of frustration among nurses as time in the OR is often at a premium.

 Improving OR efficiency

-These challenges can be addressed with many small incremental improvements that together create a massive bottom-line impact through better use of time and resources.
-OR efficiency is all about how well things flow – both in terms of processes and teamwork.
-And how easy it is to get the job done safely, on time and with quality.
+Challenges related to surgical suction can be addressed by deploying simple to use tools and technology that enable better use of time and resources.
+After all, OR efficiency is all about how well things flow – both in terms of processes and teamwork, and how easy it is to get the job done safely, on time and with quality.

-Innovations like the single-connection Serres Suction Bag can make a huge difference in the quest to improved OR efficiency.
-What once was time-consuming and difficult work – namely, changing suction bags on the fly – is now an easy-to-use system that speeds up fluid collection and disposal.
+Making fluid management smarter and simpler to work with makes nurses more comfortable to work around suction.
+Serres solutions simplifies surgical suction by aiming to prevent mistakes by design.
+Single-connection Serres Suction Bag can make a huge difference in the quest to improved OR efficiency.
+What once was time-consuming and complicated – namely, changing suction bags on the fly – is now an easy-to-use system that speeds up fluid collection.

-Smart hospitals optimize their surgical suction processes according to needs to achieve operational efficiency and better patient experiences.
-Applying technology that is made to support nurses’ daily work and help them deliver the care their patients deserve, not only promote better clinical outcomes but also nurses’ job satisfaction, enabling better care for a greater number of patients at a lower cost.
+Smart hospitals optimize their surgical suction processes according to needs to achieve operational efficiency and ultimately better patient experiences.
+Deploying tools and technology that are made to support nurses’ daily work and help them deliver the care their patients deserve, not only promote better clinical outcomes but also nurses’ job satisfaction, allowing healthcare professionals to focus where it matters.

 Explore our website for more about how Serres helps to improve your OR safety and efficiency.